alpas/alpasdev/src/main/resources/docs/controllers.md

 Not just for organizing your handler logic, controllers also come with some handy helper function to make it easier to handle an `HttpCall`.

-> /tip/ <span>All your app controllers are stored under `/src/main/kotlin/controllers` by default.
+> /tip/ <span>All your app controllers are stored under `controllers` folder by default.
 You can organize
 > your controllers in subfolders.
 We actually highly recommend that you do so.</span>